Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 - `useRegistryFishMap()`: Same as useRegistryFish() but with a map function for advanced registry fish
 - `useStream()`: Get the last value of an observable

-Within this couple of minutes we created a small application that can run on multiple nodes, is partition tolerant, and has a persistent storage without touching any server, network, or datastore.
+Within this couple of minutes we created a small application that can run on multiple nodes, is partition tolerant, and has a persistent storage without touching any server, network, or data store.
 Isn't that amazing!?

 The surface we have built together, however, is not yet suitable for the shop-floor environment.
 The requirements for component size and readability as well as the type of user interaction are often underestimated.
-We at actyx have combined all our learnings in one NPM packet to save you from this headache.
-[Checkout the actyx/industrial-ui](https://github.com/actyx/industrial-ui).
+We at Actyx have combined all our learnings in one NPM packet to save you from this headache.
+[Checkout the Actyx/industrial-ui](https://github.com/actyx/industrial-ui).

 And of course, you can download the finished project [here (zip)](/images/blog/react-pond/react-pond-demo.zip)